-In early April, the weeping cherry tree near the entrance draws record crowds of camera-toting visitors.
+In early April, the weeping cherry tree near the entrance draws record crowds of camera-toting visitors, and is even lit up at night.
 Later that month, azaleas of all colors cover a steep hill just beyond the teahouse, and the round bushes dotting the grounds are ablaze with pink.

 But my personal favorite time to see this garden is in the fall.